samaea/virtual-assistant-workshop/README.md

 ### 2. You will now update the knowledge base with our Microsoft Ready FaQs stated in a Word document

   1. Open an In-Private browsing in Microsoft Edge.
 Download the **Microsoft Ready FaQ** document by navigating to: https://aka.ms/msreadyfaq and input your Microsoft credentials when requested.
+Click on **Save**.

          ![In-Private Edge session](https://raw.githubusercontent.com/samaea/virtual-assistant-workshop/master/images/e936af27-1cc7-41f3-ab12-14cf3705f140-en.png)